 - The validity of a sensory test is dependent on rigorous adherence to a standard procedure. - The testing should take place in a calm environment, without noise or distractions. - Tactile sensation may alter with temperature.
-Allow the patient who has just come in out of strong sunshine, or from the cold, enough time to adjust to normal temperature. - Prepare mapping evaluation sheets and colour pens prior to testing.
-Careful documentation facilitates caseanalysis and the use of colour-coding helps to quickly interpret observations. - The following procedure should first be demonstrated on an area of skin where there is good sensitivity and the subject can observe the process. - When the patient understands the testing procedure, his vision is excluded and the tester begins the sensory test, documenting as threshold the first affirmative response in each site tested.
+Allow the patient who has just come in out of strong sunshine, or from the cold, enough time to adjust to normal temperature. - Filament elasticity may vary with alterations in relative humidity.
+Make sure the filaments are well dried after washing, and, where possible, avoid their use in exceptionally dry or moist environments. - Prepare mapping evaluation sheets and colour pens prior to testing.
+Careful documentation facilitates case-analysis and the use of colour-coding helps to quickly interpret observations. - The following procedure should first be demonstrated on an area of skin where there is good sensitivity and the subject can observe the process. - When the patient understands the testing procedure, his vision of the site is excluded and the tester begins the sensory test, documenting as threshold the first affirmative response in each site tested.

 In Hansen's disease, the WHO Disability Grading of Grade 1 is documented when any palmar or plantar area has a LOSS of PROTECTIVE SENSATION.
-Therefore any area where the first positive test response is to a 4.0 gf, or heavier filament, (red or black area) should be documented with a GRADE 1 DISABILITY.
+Therefore, any area where the first positive test response is to a 4.0 gf, or heavier filament, (red or black area) should be documented with a GRADE 1 DISABILITY.